 ORIGIONAL: Key Red = amended /added green - moved

-Exeter Community Forum
+xeter Community Forum

 Terms of Reference

 Background

 The Forum emerged in 2014 from the co-operation between a number of community-led groups engaged in the planning process.
 These groups began to meet formally with other similar community associations/fora and alongside local Councillors to address, in particular, the issue of the allocation of the neighbourhood portion of the Community Infrastructure Levy, and how we might support and strengthen Exeter’s communities in general.